 Since mid 2016, libcurl defaults to use HTTP/2 for HTTPS servers if you have a libcurl that has HTTP/2 abilities built-in, libcurl will attempt to use HTTP/2 automatically or fall back to 1.1 in case the negotiation failed.
 Non-HTTP/2 capable libcurls get 1.1 over HTTPS by default.
 Plain HTTP requests still default to HTTP/1.1.

-If the default behavior isn't good enough for your transfer, the
+If the default behavior is not good enough for your transfer, the

 CURLOPT_HTTP_VERSION option is there for you.